gludington/conditional-visibility/wiki/tutorial.md

 checkout more details on the [API](./api.md) documentation.

-### Option 2: Simply create a new active effect wihtout use the register method
+### Option 2: Simply create a new active effect without use the register method

-Just create a active effect with these two minimal change
+Just create a active effect with these two minimal change on your active effect

 | Key Syntax                      | Type    | Description                         | Examples Active Effect Data [Key = value] |
 | :------------------------------:|:-------:|:-----------------------------------:|:--------:|